jgege/UNI-CSCU9V5/CSCU9V5.md

 - Between any wto instructions any number of instructions from any other computation may be executed
 - Consider: x := x +1

-## Critical section specifiction
+## Critical section specification

 1. **At most one** process inside a critical section (mutual exclusion)
-2. **No assumptions on speeds** or numbers of processors and processes (unless you are programing for a specific architecture, execution envinroment which you can fully control)
+2. **No assumptions on speeds** or numbers of processors and processes (unless you are programming for a specific architecture, execution environment which you can fully control)
    1. Processes may be running on a multiprocessor
-   2. Not necessarily a hardware operation avaiable
+   2. Not necessarily a hardware operation available
 3. **No** process running outside its critical region may **block** other processes
 4. **No** process should have to **wait forever** to enter its critical region
    1. no starvation